Non-smooth stochastic gradient descent using smoothing functions: The smoothing stochastic gradient method

-In this subsection, we examine the nonconvex setting of the SSG method.
+In this subsection, we examine the non-convex setting of the SSG method.
 The lack of convexity in this context introduces additional analytical challenges compared to the strongly convex and convex cases.
-We begin by outlining the assumptions necessary for the nonconvex scenario and subsequently develop the corresponding convergence results for the SSG algorithm under these assumptions.
+We begin by outlining the assumptions necessary for the non-convex scenario and subsequently develop the corresponding convergence results for the SSG algorithm under these assumptions.

 Assumption \ref{assumption: L-smoothness} requires that the gradient of the smoothing function is Lipschitz continuous with a constant inversely proportional to the smoothing parameter~$\mu$.
 This inverse relationship indicates that decreasing~$\mu$, thereby reducing the degree of smoothing and allowing the function to more closely approximate the original non-smooth objective, results in an increase in the Lipschitz constant.
 Most smoothing functions (see Section~\ref{section: smoothing function}) satisfy this property.
-We also require that the stepsize should be of a diminishing type, as shown in Assumption~\ref{assumption: nonconvex: stepsize}.
+We also require that the stepsize should be of a diminishing type, as shown in Assumption~\ref{assumption: non-convex: stepsize}.